Server room

 • Nominated in 2017 by AEP for the Nuclear Energy Institute’s Top Industry Performance award as a showcase digital upgrade project.

-Project Description:
+Project Description

 AEP selected Sargent & Lundy’s nuclear digital engineering team to perform a full upgrade of D.C.
 Cook Nuclear Station’s reactor controls and instrumentation (RCI) system.
-The new control system was a first-of-a-kind for the domestic nuclear fleet, and featured state-of-the-art technology combined with a redundant, fault-tolerant operating platform.
+The new control system was a first for the domestic nuclear fleet, and featured state-of-the-art technology combined with a redundant, fault-tolerant operating platform.

 Accordingly, the main objective of this project was to replace the existing reactor controls systems’ control processing modules, associated displays, and supporting components with a fault-tolerant distributed control platform that increased system availability and provided reliable and event-free operation.